athulyasanthosh/laravel-knowledge-base/README.md

 Config to control the landing page title, category title, show/hide article count, like and dislike feature and sidebar show/hide.

-This package contains an API section, following are the feature in that section
-•	API to list all articles and popular articles separately.
+This package contains an API section, following are the feature in that section •API to list all articles and popular articles separately.
-•	API to search articles by category.
+•API to search articles by category.
-•	API to get details page with next and previous links.
+•API to get details page with next and previous links.
-•	Article voting feature using API.
+•Article voting feature using API.